QRDude User Guide

 Visualiser

-This will obscure the main form, but as prompted in the form titlebar, pressing "ALT-Tab" will return the main form to the front.
+The Visualiser screen is resizable and movable.
+If you maximise the Visualiser screen, the main form will be obscured, but as prompted in the form titlebar, pressing "ALT-Tab" will return the main form to the front.

 As you make changes on the mainform, the Visualiser will continue to reflect these changes.